illume/pygame4000/docs/python_game_programming.rst

 `Parts of a game <05_parts_of_a_game_>`__

-- TODO TODO
+- Different parts of a game.
-- TODO TODO
+- Loading and displaying graphics, sound, interfacing with OS.

 `Abstraction <06_abstraction_>`__